 Fill a sugar cone with mini chocolate chips and mini marshmallows.
 Wrap in aluminum foil, and warm over hot coals in the campfire.

 When the marshmallows and chocolate chips are soft and melty, your s’mores cone is ready to eat.
 (Just make sure it’s not too hot to eat.)

 3. Walking S’mores for Camping Adventures

-Add a roasted marshmallow and chocolate pieces to a single serve bag of Teddy Grahams or Fudge Stripe cookies.
+Add a roasted marshmallow and chocolate pieces to a single-serve bag of Teddy Grahams or Fudge Stripe cookies.

 4. Banana Boat S’mores

-Cut open a banana lengthwise and fill with mini marshmallows and mini chocolate chips.
+Cut open a banana lengthwise and fill it with mini marshmallows and mini chocolate chips.
 Wrap in foil and place near the hot, glowing logs in the campfire until warmed through.